Nutrition Challenge Day #1: No Added Sugar

 If you are taking on the 5-day #fitbody challenge, you’ve come to the right place!
 Everyone has been writing me and asking, “what does no added sugar mean?”

-Here are the guidelines for this challenge, and some info about sugar you’ll want to know.
+Here are the guidelines for the nutrition part of today’s challenge, and some info about sugar you’ll want to know.